aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 sam deploy -t green-stack.yaml --config-file green-samconfig.toml
 ```

-### 7. Test the Green Environment
+### 7. Test the green Environment

 Follow the test method mentioned in step #3 to test the Production (live).
 Replace `ApiEndpoint` with `GreenApiEndpoint`.

 Validate that the response contains the `environment` attribute set to `green` and `version` attribute set to `v2.0.0`

-### 8. Switch Custom Domain to Green
+### 8. Switch Custom Domain to green

-Run the following command to switch the live traffic to the `Green` environment.
+Run the following command to switch the live traffic to the `green` environment.

 ```bash
 sam deploy -g -t custom-domain-stack.yaml  --config-file custom-domain-samconfig.toml